Hubbelthecat/Minecraft-state-space/State-Space_vs._Entropy_the_definition.md

 # State Space vs Entropy

+Below you will find the explenation what I refer to when saying "State Space", "Entropy" and "Storage Requirement".

+If you want to go back to the main file click the link below:

+---

 ## State Space

 The State Space of a system is the set of all possible states the system can occupy.